Dwyer, David, 1946-2003

 History

-Poet David Dwyer grew up just north of New York City and commuted to high school in Manhattan.
-He moved from New York City to Lemmon, South Dakota with his wife, writer Kathleen Norris, when she inherited her maternal grandparents’ farm.
+Poet David Dwyer grew up just north of New York City and commuted to Manhattan for high school.
+He later relocated with his wife, writer Kathleen Norris, to Lemmon, South Dakota, where she inherited her maternal grandparents’ farm.

-David Dwyer died in 2003 at the age of 57 after a lengthy illness.
+David Dwyer passed away in 2003 at the age of 57 after a prolonged illness, leaving behind a legacy of vivid and contemplative poetry.

 Places